NWChemEx/.github/.github/CONTRIBUTING.md

     Also if you're just committing a small change, no need to run it by us.
 Just open the (non-draft) PR with the change!

+    For help on creating a pull request see [this](https://nwchemex-project.github.io/.github/resources/github/pull_request.html) tutorial.

 ## Contributor License Agreement (CLA)

 Since the NWChemEx project is developed primarily by the U.S. Department of